Landscaping - Pesticides - Precautions

 - Check clothing periodically, especially the back of pants, for pesticide deposit.

-- Do not walk backwards while carrying compressed air sprayer.
+- Do not walk backwards while carrying a compressed air sprayer.